Splenomegaly is a larger-than-normal spleen. The spleen is an organ in the upper left part of the belly.

 Your health care provider will tell you what else you need to do to take care of yourself and any medical condition.

 There are usually no symptoms from an enlarged spleen.
-Some people have pain in the left upper part of the belly area (abdomen).
-You should seek medical help right away if it is severe or gets worse when you take a deep breath.
+Seek medical help right away if pain in your belly is severe or gets worse when you take a deep breath.

-The health care provider will ask about your symptoms and medical history.
+The provider will ask about your symptoms and medical history.